Server (computing): Mobile

 A mobile server has a portable form factor, e.g. a laptop.
 In contrast to large data centers or rack servers, the mobile server is designed for on-the-road or ad hoc deployment into emergency, disaster or temporary environments where traditional servers are not feasible due to their power requirements, size, and deployment time.
 The main beneficiaries of so-called "server on the go" technology include network managers, software or database developers, training centers, military personnel, law enforcement, forensics, emergency relief groups, and service organizations.
 To facilitate portability, features such as the keyboard, display, battery (uninterruptible power supply, to provide power redundancy in case of failure), and mouse are all integrated into the chassis.

 Operating systems

 On the Internet, the dominant operating systems among servers are UNIX-like open-source distributions, such as those based on Linux and FreeBSD, with Windows Server also having a significant share.
 Proprietary operating systems such as z/OS and macOS Server are also deployed, but in much smaller numbers.
+Servers that run Linux are commonly used as Webservers or Databanks.
+Windows Servers are used for Networks that are made out of Windows Clients.

 Specialist server-oriented operating systems have traditionally had features such as: